lsj5031/Markie/README.md

 - Maintains theme styles and formatting
 - Best for social media or when you need the full content in one image

+### Export Sizes

+**A4 Format:**

+- Uses the standard A4 aspect ratio (1:1.414)
+- Ideal for print-ready documents
+- Works with both Pages and Continuous export modes

-**Square Mode:**
+**Square Format:**

-- Exports content in a square format regardless of content length
+- Uses a 1:1 aspect ratio for square images
-- Maintains theme styles and formatting
 - Ideal for social media posts or thumbnails
+- Works with both Pages and Continuous export modes

 ## 🎨 Themes